Azure/k8s-deploy/README.md

   </tr>
   <tr>
    <td>traffic-split-annotations </br></br>(Optional)</td>
-   <td>Annotations in the form of key/value pair can be added to TrafficSplit.</td>
+   <td>Annotations in the form of key/value pair to be added to TrafficSplit.</td>
   <tr>
     <td>percentage </br></br>(Optional but required if strategy is canary)</td>
     <td>Used to compute the number of replicas of &#39;-baseline&#39; and &#39;-canary&#39; variants of the workloads found in manifest files.
 For the specified percentage input, if (percentage * numberOfDesirerdReplicas)/100 is not a round number, the floor of this number is used while creating &#39;-baseline&#39; and &#39;-canary&#39;.<br/><br/>For example, if Deployment hello-world was found in the input manifest file with &#39;replicas: 4&#39; and if &#39;strategy: canary&#39; and &#39;percentage: 25&#39; are given as inputs to the action, then the Deployments hello-world-baseline and hello-world-canary are created with 1 replica each.
 The &#39;-baseline&#39; variant is created with the same image and tag as the stable version (4 replica variant prior to deployment) while the &#39;-canary&#39; variant is created with the image and tag corresponding to the new changes being deployed</td>